kseniiaIrinarkhova/bookShelf/README.md

 # Distinctiveness and Complexity
-Book shelf is an application that shows you 3 books from open Library according to your search request amd list of test user from openLibrary
+Book shelf is an application that shows you 3 books from open Library according to your search request amd list of test user from openLibrary.
+As currently List add seeds POST method doesn't work from localhost adding to list is simulated by using [RESTFUL-API](https://restful-api.dev/) and post book key as a 'name' property of restful-api provided object.

 # Technical documentation of the project
 ## Code specification